Terms and Conditions

 In the event of a breach of these obligations, without prejudice to any other rights the Provider may have under this Agreement, the Provider is entitled to temporarily suspend or restrict the Customer's access to the Services, after reasonable notice if feasible, and/or terminate this Agreement for cause pursuant to Section 14.2 below.

-The Customer's use of the Services is subject to usage limits as set out in the applicable Order.
+The Customer's use of the Services is subject to usage limits as set out in the applicable Order and for the avoidance of doubt, applies to Customer and End Clients, where applicable.
+The platform will not allow overages unless otherwise agreed on an Order Form.

 6. Data and Security